Bicycles and electrification kits: what is the battery autonomy?

 The first thing to know when talking about the autonomy of electric bikes is that there is no "standard" method of calculation.
 For cars and scooters, everything is based on a standard that allows models to be compared on an equal footing.
 For electric bicycles, the situation is completely unclear.
 Each manufacturer makes its own calculation and it is not unusual for the announced autonomies to be much more generous than those observed in reality.

 The battery is the tank of your electric bicycle.
 The higher its capacity, expressed in Wh, the better the range.
-As a general rule, batteries are around 300-400 Wh, which is enough to travel 20 to 80 km depending on the conditions.
+As a general rule, batteries are around 300-400 Wh, which is enough to cover 20 to 80 km depending on the conditions.
 But it is impossible to give a precise figure!
 The range is very wide due to the factors we list below...

 The weight of the user